 Add a Web Dashboard to a Vue Application

-• 3 minutes to read
+- 2 minutes to read

 This article assumes that you implement a client-server architecture.
 An ASP.NET Core or an ASP.NET MVC application serves as the backend (server side).
 The client (frontend) application includes all the necessary styles, scripts and HTML-templates.
 Note that client scripts, libraries on the server side, and devexpress npm packages should have matching version numbers.

-This topic describes how to import the DxDashboardControl component into a Vue application and display Web Dashboard.
+component into a Vue application and display Web Dashboard.

-• Make sure you have Node.js 6+ and npm 5.2+ installed on your machine.
+Make sure you have Node.js and npm installed on your machine.

-If you are not familiar with the basic concepts and patterns of Vue, please review the fundamentals before you continue: vuejs.org
+If you are not familiar with the basic concepts and patterns of Vue, review the fundamentals before you continue: vuejs.org

-Create a Vue Application
+#Create a Vue Application

-In the command prompt, create a Vue application with a default preset:
+- Create a Vue application with a default preset:

-vue create dashboard-vue-app
+npm create vue@latest dashboard-vue-app

-Navigate to the created folder after the project is created:
+- Navigate to the created project folder:

 cd dashboard-vue-app

-Install the Dashboard Package
+#Install the Dashboard Package

-Install the following npm packages:
+Install the following DevExpress npm packages:

-npm install devexpress-dashboard@23.2.5 devexpress-dashboard-vue@23.2.5 @devexpress/analytics-core@23.2.5 devextreme@23.2.5 --save devextreme-vue@23.2.5 --save
+npm install devexpress-dashboard@24.2-stable devexpress-dashboard-vue@24.2-stable @devexpress/analytics-core@24.2-stable devextreme@24.2-stable devextreme-vue@24.2-stable

-Add a Dashboard Component
+#Add a Dashboard Component

-Open the App.vue file and add the <DxDashboardControl> template to render the dashboard component:
+Open the App.vue file and add the <DxDashboardControl>

 <template>